Skip to main content

 • side effects of medication

-Some tips that you may find helpful if someone, you are caring for, is repeating certain behaviour are below.
+Some tips to help if the person you care for is repeating certain behaviour are below.

-Although it can be difficult, try to be patient with the person.
-They may not realise they are repeating themselves and being patient can help someone to feel secure and supported.
+Try to be patient with the person.
+They may not realise they are repeating themselves and being patient can help them feel secure and supported.

 Try to spot a link between different repetitive behaviours, for example, if they are repeatedly trying to remove their clothes, they may be too warm or may need to use the bathroom.